Biblical Counsel for Listening to Music

 What does music have to do with worldliness?
 To answer that question, we have to ask a few more.
 What motivates us to like the music we do?
 Is music entirely neutral?
 Why does music affect us so deeply?
 Does the music I listen to affect my thoughts or behavior in any way?
 Does it say anything about my relationship with God?
 Most important, are my music choices consistent with the gospel that has saved me?
 If these questions don’t seem important, think again.
 Music can be more dangerous than most of us realize.
 It has the potential to harden our hearts and weaken our faith.
 In fact, a wise Christian understands that listening to music without discernment and godly intent reveals a heart willing to flirt with the world.[3]

 Scripture teaches that all good gifts come from God (Eccl.
 2:24-25; 1 Tim.
-6:17b), and music is one of God’s good gifts.
-In Ephesians 5:19, the apostle Paul encourages believers to engage in “speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord.”
+6:17b), and music is unarguably one of God’s good gifts.

-Sadly, however, many professing Christians today view music as an idol, a kind of innocuous “golden calf” that they serve and worship, perhaps unknowingly, and and do not wish to part with (Ex.
-32:4).
-But as those who have been spiritually reborn in Christ (2 Cor.
+But as people who have been made new in Jesus Christ (2 Cor.
 5:17; Gal.
-2:20), we must not carry on as if music, or any other medium of entertainment in which we engage, is a separate area of our life in which God’s Word does not apply.
+2:20), we must not carry on as if music, or any other medium for that matter, is a separate area of our life to which the Word of God does not apply.
 As Dr. Joel R. Beeke writes in his book Puritan Reformed Theology: Historical, Experiential, and Practical Studies for the Whole of Life:

 Positively speaking, a believer must “endeavor to have a heart marked by modesty [and] purity” (Matt.
 5:8) and to be “chaste in all his actions” (2 Cor.
 7:1).
 The Christian must always keep watch, knowing that “we carry the seed of uncleanness within.”
 He must especially guard his eyes and ears against “all occasions which would stimulate his sins.”

-God’s people are to have a biblical worldview about everything in life, and the music we listen to is no exception.
-Music is a gift of God’s common grace that His people are to enjoy for His glory and our edification and (Ps.
+Music is a gift of God’s common grace that we are to enjoy for His glory and our edification (Ps.
 105:2).
-That is the case regardless of whether the music we listen to is secular, ecclesiastical, cultural, or liturgical.
+That is the case regardless of whether the music we listen to is secular or ecclesiastical.

 In Christ’s service to you,